 With the preparatory work completed, it is now time to decide which features and functions you would like your new system to possess.
 An intranet needs analysis can provide helpful insights into which tools would be most advantageous to a range of stakeholders within your organization.
 Here are some of the capabilities you might wish to prioritize:

 Once you have your requirements for your intranet project ready, you can start comparing them to different solutions.
 There are a lot of factors to consider, like which features are included and if the software is a good fit for your organization.
-It's important to do your research before making a decision.
-Need help to find the right intranet software?
+It’s important to do your research before making a decision.
+Need help finding the right intranet software?
 Download our free comparison guide to get started.

 Next, think about how your new intranet will look, how users will access information, and how you’ll know if it’s working.